Cross the Rubicon!: Plot

-Takeshi Kiyamoto, a yakuza under the Haneda-gumi gang, kills the boss of the Shonan-kai at the behest of his sworn brother Kuniyoshi.
-While imprisoned, Takeshi becomes friends with bank robbers Tetsuya Bessho and “Old Man” Kumakichi.
+Takeshi Kiyamoto, a yakuza working for the Haneda-gumi gang, kills the boss of the rival Shonan-kai at the behest of his sworn brother Kuniyoshi.
+While imprisoned, Kiyamoto becomes friends with bank robbers Tetsuya Bessho and “Old Man” Kumakichi.

-Three years later, Takeshi is met by his wife Shizuko and Kuniyoshi.
+Three years later, Kiyamoto is released and met by his wife, Shizuko, and Kuniyoshi.
 The Haneda-gumi and Shonan-kai have since made peace and their respective bosses are to become sworn brothers.
-Kuniyoshi tells Takeshi not to attend the sakazuki ceremony and subsequent celebrations since the Shonan-kai still want revenge.
-Takeshi responds by saying that he is planning to retire with Shizuko to Kyushu anyway.
+Kuniyoshi tells Kiyamoto not to attend the sakazuki ceremony and subsequent celebrations since the Shonan-kai still want revenge.
+Kiyamoto responds by saying that he is planning to retire with Shizuko to Kyushu anyway.

-However, Takeshi’s confession is a ruse for a heist he is planning alongside the recently-released Tetsuya and Kumakichi.
-The three raid the inn where both gangs are staying during an illegal card game.
-The trio steal 500,000,000 yen, more then an expected.
-Takeshi then divides the money, but Tetsuya and Kumakichi demand a bigger cut.
-Takeshi refuses, saying he wants them to lay low until the statute of limitations expires.
+However, Kiyamoto’s confession is a ruse for a heist he is planning with the recently released Bessho and Kumakichi.
+The three raid the inn where both gangs are hosting an illegal card game.
+The trio steal 500,000,000 yen, much more than expected.
+Kiyamoto then divides the money, but Tetsuya and Kumakichi demand a bigger cut.
+Kiyamoto refuses, saying he wants them to lie low until the statute of limitations expires.

-The Haneda-gumi leadership decide to retrieve the money.
-Not wanting to alert the police, they decide to hire corrupt policeman Bunmei Noshiro.
+The Haneda-gumi leadership decides to hire corrupt policeman Bunmei Noshiro to retrieve the money.
 Bunmei tracks down Tetsu after discovering that he has been gambling his money away.
 Bunmei then follows Tetsu to his apartment before handing him over to the Haneda-gumi.
-At the Haneda-gumi’s office, Tetsu recognizes Takeshi and is tortured for more information.
-Takeshi tries to kill Tetsu whilst incognito, but a second masked figure rescues Tetsu.
-Takeshi is then found out by Haneda-gumi member Sugi.
-Takeshi offers to lead him to where he hid the money.
+At the Haneda-gumi’s office, Tetsu recognizes Kiyamoto and is tortured for more information.
+Kiyamoto tries to kill Tetsu whilst incognito, but a second masked figure rescues Tetsu.
+Kiyamoto is then found out by Haneda-gumi member Sugi.
+Kiyamoto offers to lead him to where he hid the money.

 Tetsu’s rescuer is revealed to be Bunmei, who then lets him go.
-Meanwhle, Takeshi leads Sugi to a beach where the money is hidden.
-Takeshi then tries to escape with the money leading to a foot chase and fistfight with Sugi.
-Takeshi manages to escape after punching Sugi into the river and shooting him.
+Meanwhile, Kiyamoto leads Sugi to a beach where the money is hidden.
+Kiyamoto then tries to escape with the money leading to a foot chase and fistfight with Sugi.
+Kiyamoto manages to escape after punching Sugi into the river and shooting him.

-Tetsu then meets with Kumakichi, and the two decide to extort Takeshi.
-Takeshi agrees after he witnesses police and emergency services retrieving a beaten and bloodied Sugi.
-Takeshi agrees to meet with Tetsu and Kumachi at a cafe.
-Bunmei, has follows them there and informs Boss Haneda after arranging a 20% cut.
-Takeshi runs into Bunmei on the way to the cafe and decides to kidnap a girl to avert suspicion.
-Takeshi and Kumachi follow and find a suitcase in the trunk of Takeshi’s car.
+Tetsu then meets with Kumakichi, and the two decide to extort Kiyamoto.
+Kiyamoto agrees after he witnesses police and emergency services retrieving a beaten and bloodied Sugi.
+Kiyamoto agrees to meet with Tetsu and Kumachi at a cafe.
+Bunmei follows them there and informs Boss Haneda of the money's whereabouts after arranging a 20% cut for himseelf.
+Kiyamoto runs into Bunmei on the way to the cafe and decides to kidnap a girl to avert suspicion.
+Kiyamoto and Kumachi follow and find a suitcase in the trunk of Kiyamoto’s car.
 Bunmei confronts them and demands a cut for his silence.
-Tetsu and Kumakichi decide to flee, but Kumakichi is hit by a truck while carrying the briefcase, which contained newspaper clippings instead of the money.
+Tetsu and Kumakichi decide to flee, but Kumakichi is hit and killed by a truck while carrying the briefcase.
+It is revealed that the case contained newspaper clippings instead of the money.